stho32/LCCode-VocabularyTrainer2/library/question_answer_store.md

 	- an id (that is generated as a random guid when the data record is entered)
 	- a question
 	- an expected response
+	- explanation: Contains an explanation about why the question should be answered like the expected response and why it should not be answered in another way.
 	- an int number "position" (which represents the position of the question in the current queue)

 Create the following possible operations: